 Both Zoom and RingCentral have mobile apps compatible with both mac iOS and Android devices.
-While both mobile apps don’t offer the same amount of features as their desktop counterparts, which one is the better choice?
+While both apps don’t offer the same number and type of features as their desktop counterparts, which one is the better choice?

 On Zoom, users can see up to four video screens simultaneously, choose a background, and access screen sharing capabilities.
 While the chat messenger feature is available on Zoom mobile, user reviews consistently make note of the fact that using the chat feature on a mobile device is too complicated and not worth the hassle of constantly switching screens back and forth.